HSAFoundation/HSA-Profiler-AMD/README.md

 To collect GPU performance counters:
    ./sprofile --hsapmc AppToProfile

-Executing sprofile with whe --hsapmc switch will launch the specified "AppToProfile" and allow the profiler to collect GPU Performance Counter data for each kernel dispatched by the application.
+Executing sprofile with the --hsapmc switch will launch the specified "AppToProfile" and allow the profiler to collect GPU Performance Counter data for each kernel dispatched by the application.
 The output file will contain the following information for each kernel dispatched: